The tendency to throw a firearm at an opponent after running out of ammo, or out of frustration, desperation or stupidity.

-- Fighting Force Allows you to do this with empty or even loaded guns though a hit only takes away a minuscule amount of their health.
+- Fighting Force allows you to do this with empty or even loaded guns, though a hit only takes away a minuscule amount of an enemy's health.

 - In Homestuck, Hussie tosses his magnum at Lord English's head after realizing that he'd never loaded it.
 The latter answers with a barrage from an assault rifle.